tomredfern24/Data_Analysis_Portfolio_Project-UK_Rail_Prices/README.md

-MySQL & Power BI: Data-Driven Insights Portfolio
+MySQL & Power BI: Data Analysis Portfolio Project

 This repository highlights my data analysis skills through a series of analytical objectives using MySQL and Power BI.
 The project uses a mock dataset of UK rail ticket sales from January to April 2024, offering insights into sales trends, customer behavior, and revenue generation.
 Dataset source: ‘UK Train Rides’ from mavenanalytics.io data playground.